What you need to know

 First year

-• Enroll in your first CI‑H/HW subject in the fall or spring semester.
-Most CI subjects have a maximum enrollment of 18 to 25 students, so plan carefully to best position yourself to take the subject of your choice.
+- Enroll in your first CI‑H/HW subject in the fall or spring semester.
+Most CI subjects have a maximum enrollment of 15-25 students per section, so plan carefully to best position yourself to take the subject of your choice.

-• If you do not take the appropriate CI-H/HW subject in the fall, you must complete one in the spring.
+- If you do not take an appropriate CI-H/HW subject in the fall, you must complete one in the spring.
 Failure to comply may have academic consequences, including a credit limit for your sophomore year.

 Sophomore year

-• You must complete your second CI subject by the end of your sophomore year.
+- You must complete your second CI subject by the end of your sophomore year.
+Failure to do so will cause you to fall out of compliance with the required pace for the CR.

 Junior year